richardanaya/wasm-module/webidl.md

   target | number | A number that represents a handle to a MouseEvent val | number | A number that represents a value

-## `MouseEvent_initMouseEvent(instance, typeArg_start, typeArg_len, canBubbleArg, cancelableArg, viewArg, detailArg, screenXArg, screenYArg, clientXArg, clientYArg, ctrlKeyArg, altKeyArg, shiftKeyArg, metaKeyArg, buttonArg, relatedTargetArg)`
+## `MouseEvent_initMouseEvent(instance, typeArg_start, canBubbleArg, cancelableArg, viewArg, detailArg, screenXArg, screenYArg, clientXArg, clientYArg, ctrlKeyArg, altKeyArg, shiftKeyArg, metaKeyArg, buttonArg, relatedTargetArg)`
 Argument | Type | description
 ---------|------|-------------
-instance | number | number that represents a handle to an MouseEvent instance typeArg_start | number | memory location of string "typeArg" typeArg_len | number | length of string "typeArg" canBubbleArg | number | boolean represented as a number cancelableArg | number | boolean represented as a number viewArg | number | Window represented as a number
+instance | number | number that represents a handle to an MouseEvent instance typeArg_start | number | memory location of string "typeArg" canBubbleArg | number | boolean represented as a number cancelableArg | number | boolean represented as a number viewArg | number | Window represented as a number